Carimus/node-disks/README.md

 -   `async delete(path: string): Promise<void>` to delete a file (not a directory)
 -   `async list(path: string): Promise<DiskListingObject[]>` to obtain a list of objects in a directory on the disk.
+-   `getName(): string | null` to get the name of the disk if it was created with one.
+The `DiskManager` will automatically and appropriately set this to the actual resolved name of the disk from the config.

 ### `DiskManager`